amieres/BetterFSI/README.md

 When any of your files changes, they will be reloaded automaticaly just before executing your command.

 ## Caveats:
-- it uses SendKeys so it is better to use the menu to execute and not the shortcut as they keystrokes may interfere.
+- it uses SendKeys so it is better to use the mouse than the shortcut as they keystrokes may interfere.

 Enjoy!